parasoft/parasoft-demo-app/README.md

 ### Using external RabbitMQ server with PDA
 1. Download and install Erlang.
-2. Download, install and start a RabbitMQ server (RabbitMQ version should correspond to Erlang RabbitMQ) using default settings.
+2. Download, install and start a RabbitMQ server (RabbitMQ version should be compatible with Erlang version) using default settings.
-3. Set Rabbitmq host, port, username, password in **application.properties** file.
+3. Set RabbitMQ host, port, username, password in **application.properties** file.
 4. Start PDA and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
 5. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in PDA Demo Administration page.